ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Related Work

-\paragraph{Personalization of generative models} The personalization of the text-to-image generation model is the task of generating personalized content on the pre-trained generation model using prompt learning, model fine-tuning, etc. The task aims to learn the textual conditioning of a personalized concept from user-provided images and guide the generation of new images containing the concept.
-Gal \etal~\shortcite{gal2022TI} present a textual inversion method to find a new pseudo-word to describe the visual concept of a specific object or artistic style in the embedding space of a fixed text-to-image model.
-They use optimization-based methods to directly optimize the embedding of the concept.
-Gal \etal~\shortcite{gal2023encoder} further design an encoder for fast personalization on a single image.
-They train a word-embedding encoder to predict a new pseudo-word that best describes the input concept, and introduce weight offsets to specialize the text-to-image model to the target domain.
-Li \etal~\shortcite{li2023stylediffusion} invert the real image to the value linear mapping network input in cross-attention layers while freezing the key linear mapping network input with user-provided textual embedding, facilitating learning of initial attention maps and an estimated path for reconstructing the real image.
-Ruiz \etal~\shortcite{ruiz2022dreambooth} implant a subject into the output domain of a text-to-image diffusion model to synthesize it in novel views with a unique identifier.
-Their inversion method is based on the fine-tuning of diffusion models, which requires high computational resources.
-Zhang \etal~\shortcite{zhang2023inst} proposed an attention-based inversion method InST, which can efficiently obtain textual conditioning that describes the whole appearance of a single image without fine-tuning.
-Kumari \etal~\shortcite{kumari2022multi} propose Custom Diffusion, which needs to optimize a few parameters in the text-to-image conditioning mechanism and can jointly train for multiple concepts or combine multiple fine-tuned models.
-Huang \etal~\shortcite{huang2023reversion} propose ReVersion for the Relation Inversion task, which aims to learn a specific relation from a handful user-provided images.
-Wen \etal~\shortcite{wen2023hard} introduce the concept of hard prompts that use hand-crafted sequences of interpretable tokens to elicit model behaviors and introduce an approach to robustly optimize hard text prompts through efficient gradient-based optimization.
-Voynov \etal~\shortcite{voynov2023pplus} introduce an Extended Textual Conditioning space $\TIspace +$ that consists of multiple textual conditions, derived from per-layer prompts, each corresponding to a layer of the denoising U-net of the diffusion model.
-They introduce Extended Textual Inversion (XTI), where the images are inverted into $\TIspace +$, and represented by per-layer tokens.
-Tewel \etal~\shortcite{Tewel:2023:perfusion} introduce Perfusion, a new mechanism that ``locks'' new concepts' cross-attention keys to their superordinate category, and a gated rank-1 approach to control the influence of a learned concept during inference time and to combine multiple concepts.
-Most of the aforementioned methods necessitate an image set (three to five) or fine-tuning the model, and they aim to learn a single concept in the image or represent the overall appearance of the image.
-In contrast, our approach addresses the challenges of obtaining multiple visual attributes from a single image, involving the disentanglement, representation, and recombination of visual attributes.
+\paragraph{Personalization of generative models} The personalization of the text-to-image generation model is the task of generating personalized content based on the pre-trained model. \citet{gal2022TI} present a textual inversion method to find a pseudo-word to describe the visual concept of a specific object. \citet{gal2023encoder} further design a word-embedding encoder to predict a new pseudo-word that best describes the input concept. \citet{li2023stylediffusion} invert the real image to the linear mapping network in cross-attention layers. \citet{ruiz2022dreambooth} implant a subject into the output domain of a text-to-image diffusion model to synthesize it in novel views with a unique identifier. \citet{zhang2023inst} propose an attention-based inversion style transfer method called InST. \citet{kumari2022multi} propose Custom Diffusion, which optimizes a few parameters in the conditioning mechanism and can jointly train for multiple concepts or combine several fine-tuned models. \citet{huang2023reversion} propose ReVersion for relation inversion, which aims to learn a specific relation from images. \citet{wen2023hard} introduce the concept of hard prompts that use hand-crafted sequences of interpretable tokens to elicit model behaviors. \citet{voynov2023pplus} present an extended textual conditioning space $\TIspace +$ that consists of multiple textual conditions, derived from per-layer prompts, each corresponding to a layer of the denoising U-Net of the diffusion model. \citet{Tewel:2023:perfusion} introduce Perfusion, a mechanism that locks cross-attention keys of new concepts to their superordinate category, and a gated rank-1 approach to control the influence of a learned concept.